Milk is the most common food allergy in kids ages 5 and under.

 We definitely need to spread the word and make sure parents are prepared for unexpected emergencies like allergic reactions.

-MILK ALLERGY STATS
+MILK ALLERGY STATISTICS

 In the article, you’ll also learn the cliff note version of our milk allergy story.

 The article talks about baked milk tolerance, as well.
 The number may surprise you!

 Thankfully, we ourselves are now experiencing that newfound freedom.